apache/arrow/docs/source/python/filesystems.rst

 S3
 --

+PyArrow implements natively a S3 filesystem for S3 compatible storage.

 The :class:`S3FileSystem` constructor has several options to configure the S3 connection (e.g. credentials, the region, an endpoint override, etc).
 In addition, the constructor will also inspect configured S3 credentials as